Page 4 - ethernet

 How does Digital Lighting Management work?

 DLM utilizes ethernet cables with RJ45 jacks, similar to a line used between a modem and computer.
-Designed for easy installation, just plug the cable in and it will be ready to go.
-Alongside these crucial cables, you will also need a few other pieces of equipment.
+Designed for easy installation,

 Read more »